-To ensure compliance with the Fatwas and previous Directions of the Sharia Supervisory Board relating to conventional assets transferred to Ithmaar in 2010, the Sharia Supervisory Board has reviewed the consolidated income statement of Ithmaar for the year ended 31 December 2021 and has satisfied itself that Ithmaar has appropriately disclosed the income and expenses arising from the conventional assets and liabilities in Note (41).
-Accordingly, the Sharia Supervisory Board guides the shareholders of Ithmaar to dispose of impermissible earnings which has been calculated, in the current year's financial statements, at 2.70 US cents per share.
+To ensure compliance with the Fatwas and previous Directions of the Sharia Supervisory Board relating to conventional assets transferred to Ithmaar in 2010, the Sharia Supervisory Board has reviewed the consolidated income statement of Ithmaar for the year ended 31 December 2022 and has satisfied itself that Ithmaar has appropriately disclosed the income and expenses arising from the conventional assets and liabilities in Note (41).
+And since most of these conventional assets were disposed on 7th of July 2022, no gains made from sources prohibited by Sharia for the year 2022.